meteofrance/mfai/README.md

 # Metrics

 In addition to metrics available in [**torchmetrics**](https://lightning.ai/docs/torchmetrics/stable/), we implement :
 - Criticall Sucess Index (CSI) is given by: TP / (TP+FP+FN).
-This metric, usefull in meteorology, takes into account both false alarms and missed events in a neighborhood to avoid the phenomenon of double punishment.
+This metric, usefull in meteorology, takes into account both false alarms and missed events in a neighborhood to avoid the phenomenon of double penalty.
 - False Alarm Rate (FAR) is given by: FP / (FP + TP).
 - False Negative Rate (FNR) is given by: FN / (FN + TP).
 - Precision-Recall Area Under the Curve (PR AUC).
 This metric summarize the overall performance of a model without depending on a threshold.
+It can be used in place of the Area Under ROC Curve when the dataset is too unbalanced.

 # Installation